o365soa/soa/README.md

    `Install-Module SOA`

-3. Run the following to install the prerequisites (**important**: see below for optional parameters that may be applicable):
+3. Run the following to install the prerequisites:

    `Install-SOAPrerequisites`

+> [!IMPORTANT]
+> See below for optional parameters that may be applicable

 ## Optional parameters
 ### Custom (vanity) SharePoint Online domain